-U.S. Transparency Report 2021
+U.S. Transparency Report 2023 (2nd half)

-Verizon's Transparency Report for the 2nd Half of 2021
+Verizon's Transparency Report for the Second Half of 2023

-Verizon's Transparency Report presents the number of demands we received from law enforcement in the United States and other countries where we did business during the second half of 2021.
+Verizon's Transparency Report presents the number of demands we received from law enforcement in the United States and other countries where we did business during the second half of 2023.